jhpyle/docassemble/_docs/config.md

-If `resume interview after login` is set to `True`, users who start out conducting an interview as an anonymous user and then log in will not be sent to the "My Interviews" page, but will be redirected back into the interview they just started.
+If `resume interview after login` is set to `True`, users who start out conducting an interview as an anonymous user and then log in will not be sent to the [My Interviews] page, but will be redirected back into the interview they just started.

 ## <a name="auto resume interview"></a>Automatically resuming or starting an interview

-The "My Interviews" page at `/interviews` normally displays a list of the user's interview sessions.
+The [My Interviews] page at `/interviews` normally displays a list of the user's interview sessions.
 By default, users are directed to `/interviews` when they log in.